Lisbon (Lisboa)

 Bartolomeu Dias: first explorer to Cape of Good Hope (Afrikaans: Kaap die Goeie Hoop);

-Diogo Cão: first explorer to Congo River;
+Diogo Cão: first explorer to west coast of Africa;

 António de Abreu: explorer to Southeast Asia;